Practice of the Week

 Adapted from Norman Fischer, Training in Compassion

 Probably our biggest challenge in spiritual practice is not that we don't have the time or the talent or the focus or the right atmosphere or setting.
 Probably the biggest challenge is simply that we don't take ourselves seriously enough.
 Though we may believe that spiritual practice is a good idea and self-transformation a possibility, when it comes down to it, we don't really think it's possible for us.
 Or maybe we actually don't want to transform.
-Especially if our lives are noticeably unsatisfactory.
+Of course we want to transform -- especially if our lives are noticeably unsatisfactory.
 But at the same time, we don't.
 Our motivations are mixed.
 So we can't be truly serious about our practice.
 Owning our nobility, we step into seriousness.

 It is a rare and precious thing to be a human being.
 That's why we send money overseas in times of disaster, why we know it is wrong to take a human life.
 It's wrong not just because it is illegal, but because human life is sacred, precious.
 The heritage, the legacy, of being human is to manifest wisdom, compassion, and lovingkindness, to be fully worthy of our lives, worthy of admiration and celebration.
 This is your nature, my nature, the nature of every human being.
 In this we are all the same.
 No one is more worthy, more sacred, than you are.
 And you are no more worthy, or sacred, than anyone else.